0cjs/sedoc/8bit/jr-200/rom.md

 - `$E8CB`: Read joysticks (STICK in BASIC); slow, about 1/4 frame
 - `clrscrp $EC7F`: Clear screen, filling with `pcolor $0E` .
 - `errbeep $F05F`: Generate error tone.
+- `prchar $EBE7`: Print character in A, doing control character processing.
+  Preserves A,B,X.
 - `prcr $EB21`: Print a carriage return.
 - `prreadln $EAD0`: Call `pstring` to print prompt pointed to by X, then `readln` to read a line, and set Z flag (`BEQ`) if Ctrl-C ended input.